cloud-gov/cg-site/_posts/2021-06-10-external-domain-migration-announcement.md

 ## What you need to do

 The new external-domain service uses a different method of validation with Let's Encrypt.
-The new method relies on specific DNS records being created for your domain(s).
-To begin the migration, you need to create 2 DNS CNAME records for each domain on your custom-domain or cdn-route instances.
+The new method relies on specific DNS records being present for each of your domains.
+To begin the migration, you need to have configured the following DNS records for each domain on your custom-domain or cdn-route instances.

 | Type  | Name                      | Value                                                           |
 |-------|---------------------------|-----------------------------------------------------------------|